 Christopher Unpezverde Núñez is a New York based artist and choreographer.
-His practice involves movements in dance, performance art, intervened objects, toys, assemblage, installation, collage and sound recording.
+His practice involves body movement, intervened objects and installation.
 He holds a BFA in Science in Performing Arts from the National University of Costa Rica.

-Most recently, his work has been presented at Movement Research at The Judson Church, The Leslie Lohman Museum for Gay and Lesbian Art, BAM Fisher, The New York Public Library for the Performing Arts, NY City Center Studios, LaGuardia Performing Arts Center, Green Space, The Wild Project, Chez Bushwick and Panoply Performance Laboratory.
+Most recently, his work has been presented at Movement Research at The Judson Church, The Leslie Lohman Museum for Gay and Lesbian Art, BAM Fisher, Satellite Art Show during Miami Art Week, The New York Public Library for the Performing Arts, Dixon Place, NY City Center Studios, LaGuardia Performing Arts Center, Green Space, The Wild Project, Chez Bushwick and Panoply Performance Laboratory.

 Image by Walter Wlodarczyk.